 The method we found that works the best is to simply increase the temperature of the shirt.
 The hotter is it, the hotter the reaction temperature will be and that let’s the dye and the fibers react more effectively with one another.
 Most importantly it makes it so the dye reacts more quickly.
 The easiest way is to simply soak the shirt in warm water before wringing and dyeing it.
 Another way is to mix the dyes in warm bottles of water.
 The hot water will make it so the dyes are ready to react as soon as they touch the fabric.

-Rinse your shirt
+6) Rinse out the shirt

 Ever since the first shirt I’ve tie-dyed I’m always looking forward to rinsing a shirt and looking at the result.
 The rinsing of the shirt is a crucial part of the tie-dye process.
 It can be especially nerve-wracking if you’re not sure how to go about it and you’re asking yourself questions such as : “how do I rinse my tie-dye shirt without staining it?”.

 So we tried a lot of different ways to rinse our shirts, we tried rinsing them in the sink, we tried rinsing them with and without untying the shirts, we tried hot and cold water.
 The easiest method we found is to entirely dunk the shirt, still tied, inside a good volume of cold water.
 If you can submerge the shirt quickly enough in the cold water, it will freeze the dye in place, preventing the reaction from happening.